-Trained in Bristol, Oxford and Baltimore (USA) Stephen Vernon was appointed as a Consultant in Ophthalmic Surgery in Nottingham in 1986 and practised as a Consultant Ophthalmic Surgeon at University Hospitals NHS Trust Nottingham until leaving the NHS in 2015.
+Trained in Bristol, Oxford and Baltimore (USA) Stephen Vernon was appointed as a Consultant in Ophthalmic Surgery in Nottingham in 1986 and practiced as a Consultant Ophthalmic Surgeon at University Hospitals NHS Trust Nottingham until leaving the NHS in 2015.
 He was one of the youngest consultants appointed in a surgical speciality in the modern era and now has over 40 years’ experience as an ophthalmologist.

 For many of his 30 years at the Park Hospital, including at present, he has sat on the Medical Advisory Committee and advises on systems and equipment needs for the ophthalmology unit there.
-In addition to his interest in modern cataract surgery, he is a recognised opinion leader in glaucoma in the UK having chaired the Royal College Glaucoma Guidelines working Party and the Department of Health Working Party on Glaucoma Management.
+In addition to his interest in modern cataract surgery, he is a recognised opinion leader in glaucoma in the UK having chaired the Royal College of Ophthalmologists Glaucoma Guidelines working Party and the Department of Health Working Party on Glaucoma Management.

-In 1991, he designed the microtrabeculectomy, a minimally invasive glaucoma procedure, and has published the results of this and other glaucoma surgical operations and laser treatments in peer reviewed literature over the last thirty plus years.
+In 1991 he designed the microtrabeculectomy, a minimally invasive glaucoma procedure, and has published the results of this and other glaucoma surgical operations and laser treatments in peer reviewed literature over the last thirty plus years.
 He has over 180 scientific publications, many in prestigious journals, and has lectured all over the world, particularly on glaucoma detection and management.
 He has authored three textbooks on ophthalmology as well as a number of chapters in multi-author books.